 4. How do you explain the rainbow flag to a child?

 Roopika says, “It’s important to condition children from a young age with the fact that everyone has the freedom to love freely.
 And being kind and respectful to other individuals is one of the most important values we parents should embed in children.”

 She adds that while talking about the LGBTQ community, the parents should introduce the Pride flag or Rainbow flag as a symbol of hope for the LGBTQ community.
 Tell them that our society has come a long way and there exist basic rights that everyone is entitled to.

-Tell them that each colour of the Pride flag has a special meaning: red is for life, orange for healing, yellow for sunlight, green for nature, blue for harmony or serenity and purple is for the spirit.
+Tell them that each colour of the Pride flag has a special meaning: red is for life, orange is for healing, yellow is for sunlight, green is for nature, blue is for harmony or serenity and purple is for the spirit.
 In short, each colour has its own meaning and when joined together the colours represent something significant.

 Swati says, “There is no necessity to explain every little concept surrounding a topic.
 You should explain what a child can understand.”
 Swati shares that she hasn’t explained the rainbow flag to her daughter yet because certain concepts entirely depend on the grasping capacity of a child.
 So, as a parent, you should know when not to explain a particular concept to a child.
 If you think that your child can grasp this concept, then share the information in the simplest terms.
 Swati says, “While helping your child understand more, you can add – to indicate all various aspects of the community, we have the rainbow flag so that we can have all colours together.
 After all, everything together makes the rainbow look good.”

 5. How can one explain the concept of being an ally to a child and standing against bullying?